Hong Kong to vote amid discontent over China influence

 The authorities have also appeared to soften their stance on the education programme, leaving the door open to compromise and dialogue.

-Leung has also launched a scheme to reassure residents angry about property prices and a yawning wealth gap - offering new plots of land for flats which can only be sold to Hong Kong residents.
+Leung has also launched a scheme to reassure residents angry about property prices and a yawning wealth gap - offering new plots of land for flats which can only be sold to Hong Kong residents [ID:nL4E8K627X].

 But despite such efforts, uncomfortable questions appear to be at the forefront of many voters' minds.